YRAFE1998/portfolio/readme.md

 #### **Loyalty Platform (Oct 2023 – July 2024)**
 - Built a large-scale loyalty system using **Spring Boot, Angular, Kafka, and JOOQ**.
 - Designed an **event-driven architecture** and refactored microservices to adopt the **Listen to Yourself** pattern.
-- Led the development of an authentication and authorization layer using **Keycloak and OAuth2**.
+- Lead the development of an authentication and authorization layer using **Keycloak and OAuth2**.
 - Implemented **CI/CD pipelines**, wrote **unit tests**, and created detailed documentation.
 - Provided mentorship to junior engineers and conducted technical meetings with stakeholders.